kyungjae-lee/engineers-notebook/operating-systems/mutual-exclusion-semaphores-os-support.md

   * **Weak semaphore** - Unspecified order (may suffer from starvation)

   [!]
-Note: Semaphores each have a queue of waiting (blocked) processes
+Note: Semaphores each have a queue of waiting (blocked) processes.